psyGamer/TASRecorder/README.md

 ## Speeding up certain segments

-If there are any boring / uninteressting parts of your TAS, you can speed them up with the following command:
+If there are any boring / uninteresting parts of your TAS, you can speed them up with the following command:
 ```
 Set, TASRecorder.Speed, 2.0
 ```